 Pediatric Ophthalmology at Eye Health Partners

-Amblyopia is a condition of reduced vision in one eye.
-Most often, amblyopia develops before the age of six as a result of untreated strabismus (commonly known as “cross-eye,” “lazy eye,” or “wandering eye”).
+Amblyopia is a condition of reduced vision in one eye that most often develops before the age of 6 as a result of untreated strabismus.
 It is very important to diagnose and correct strabismus early to avoid the development of amblyopia.

 If a child develops amblyopia, this condition can worsen and lead to permanent vision loss in the amblyopia-affected eye.
-Vision loss happens because the child’s brain learns to ignore the blurred images coming from the impaired eye.
+Vision loss happens due to the child’s brain learning to ignore the blurred images coming from the impaired eye.
 However, vision therapy such as special glasses, patching one eye, Atropine eye drops and/or surgery can be very effective in reversing or reducing your child’s strabismus and/or amblyopia.

-While we usually think of cataracts (the clouding of the eye’s lens) as a condition affecting older people, some babies are born with this vision impediment (referred to as congenital cataracts).
-It is estimated that 0.4 percent of all newborns suffer from congenital cataracts.
+While we usually associate cataracts (the clouding of the eye’s lens) with older people, it can also affect younger people — even babies.
+When babies are born with this vision impediment it is referred to as congenital cataracts.
+It is estimated that 0.4% of all newborns suffer from congenital cataracts.
 It is important to evaluate and treat this condition as early as possible to ensure normal development of an infant’s vision system.

-Depending on the extent of the cataract, surgery might be required to remove the clouded lens.
-After this procedure, our surgeons correct the affected eye with a surgically implanted lens, contact lens or eyeglasses.
-Many experts agree that the best time for cataract surgery is between six weeks and three months following the birth of the baby, as early intervention will allow him or her to develop normal vision function.
-If you notice that one or both of your baby’s lenses are cloudy, schedule a consultation with one of our experienced doctors to evaluate your child for congenital cataracts.
+Depending on the extent of the cataract, surgery may be required to remove the clouded lens.
+Our pediatric surgeons correct the affected eye during or immediately following congenital cataract surgery using an artificial intraocular lens (IOL) such as ReStor or Toric, contact lens or eyeglasses.
+Many experts agree that the best time for cataract surgery is between 6 weeks and 3 months following the birth of the baby, as early intervention will allow him or her to develop normal vision function.

 Similarly to cataracts, glaucoma is also usually thought of as a condition affecting only seniors.
 However, some babies are born with this condition, and some children develop it as a result of an eye injury or untreated eye disorder.
 The most obvious sign of glaucoma is a cloudy appearance of the cornea (the normally clear outer part of the eye).
 In addition, the affected eye might become larger than the other, and the child might experience light sensitivity, increased tearing and excessive blinking.